carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

   if (int Res = cmpNumbers(L->getValueID(), R->getValueID()))
     return Res;

 5. Compare the contents of constants.
-The comparison depends on kind of constants, but on this stage it is just a lexicographical comparison.
+The comparison depends on the kind of constants, but on this stage it is just a lexicographical comparison.
 Just see how it was described in the beginning of "*Functions comparison*" paragraph.
-Mathematically it is equal to the next case: we encode left constant and right constant (with similar way *bitcode-writer* does).
+Mathematically, it is equal to the next case: we encode left constant and right constant (with similar way *bitcode-writer* does).
 Then compare left code sequence and right code sequence.